 - Boot the phone into recovery mode by holding the Volume Up+Down and Power keys together for a few seconds.

-- In the CWM/TWRP recovery mode, select the install option, select Nexus_5_Backup_EFS.zip and confirm installation.
+- In the CWM/TWRP recovery mode, select the install option, select Nexus_5_Backup_EFS.zip and confirm the installation.

 - Your phone’s EFS partition will be backed up in a matter of moments.